kube-rs/website/docs/controllers/intro.md

 In other words, writing a controller requires **three** pieces:

 - an **object** dictating what the world should see
+- an **reconciler** function that ensures the state of one object is applied to the world
 - an **application** living in kubernetes watching the object and related objects
-- an idempotent **reconciler** function that ensures the state of one object is applied to the world

 ## The Object

-The main object is the source of truth for what the world should be like, and it takes the form of one or more Kubernetes objects, like say a:
+The main object is the source of truth for what the world should be like, and it takes the form of a Kubernetes object like a:

 - [Pod](https://arnavion.github.io/k8s-openapi/v0.14.x/k8s_openapi/api/core/v1/struct.Pod.html)
 - [Deployment](https://arnavion.github.io/k8s-openapi/v0.14.x/k8s_openapi/api/apps/v1/struct.Deployment.html)